pikesley/ultron/README.md

       comics.first.resourceURI.should == 'http://gateway.marvel.com/v1/public/comics/8268'
     end

+### Get a random thing

+Something like this works, but it's proving very difficult to test it:

+    Characters.sample

 ### Get a random thing from a search

       it 'should give us a random comic', :vcr do